samharshe/OpenVINO-Llama/plan.md

 - **openvino-rs**: Rust integration patterns
 - **GenAI Framework**: Text generation APIs (for future)

-**Key insight from research**: Rust tokenizers crate IS compatible with OpenVINO if using same tokenizer files.
-Start with this approach for simplicity.
+**Key insights from research**:
+- Rust tokenizers crate IS compatible with OpenVINO models
+- Autoregressive models only need input_ids and attention_mask (not token_type_ids)
+- Tensors can be constructed inside WASM layer, avoiding interface changes
+- Option B approach is cleaner and simpler than modifying WASM interface

 ---

 # END OF IMPLEMENTATION GUIDE

 **FINAL NOTE**: The architecture is solid.
 The preprocessing pipeline is clean.
-The WASM interface needs to support multiple tensors, then text models are straightforward.
-Do not overthink it.
-Follow the plan exactly and the demo will work perfectly.
+No WASM interface changes needed with Option B. Text models construct their own tensors internally.
+Follow the updated plan and the demo will work perfectly.